StephenSHorton/StephenSHorton/README.md

 My name is Stephen Horton.
 I'm a software engineer with [Agility Digital](https://www.linkedin.com/company/agility-digital/).

-I came from coding video games to building web applications and on to building back-end server code.
+I came from coding video games to building web applications and on to back-end API's.
 I've used several technologies throughout my career.
-I enjoy my profession and I want to be a true App Developer one day, whether it be solo freelancing or leading a team of people.
+I enjoy my profession and I aspire to be a great developer, whether it be freelancing or leading a team of people.
 I love coding.

 Contact me!
 - (805)585-0450